-This section covers diagnosis and treatment of jaw disorders related to oral symptoms, not least temporomandibular joint (TMJ) disorders.
+This section covers diagnosis and treatment of jaw disorders which display oral symptoms, not least temporomandibular joint (TMJ) disorders.
 Details in another section describe orthognathic surgery, to correct jaw position.

-The area of jaw disorder is a significant part of oral medicine, although interlinked with your wider health.
-Nearly 90% of diseases can cause some symptoms in your mouth, what appear to be symptoms can also be causes.
+The area of jaw disorder is a significant part of oral medicine and interlinked with your wider health.
+Nearly 90% of diseases can bring symptoms in your mouth, what appear to be symptoms can also be causes.

 Muscle problems can hinder jaw movement but not neccessarily be TMJ, a toothache, headache, or tinnitus could be symptomatic, or separate, a knock to your face, or tooth grinding can be relevant.
 An accurate diagnosis is critical to successful treatment.

 Your maxillofacial consultant will carry out a detailed oral examination.
 Panoramic x-rays, or other specialist imaging techniques may be helpful, to define the detail of your jaw, joints and soft tissues.